- Brand name

 KUVAN is supplied as soluble tablets.
 The soluble tablets are off-white to light yellow with "177" printed on one face.

-KUVAN is supplied in bottles with child-resistant closure containing 30 or 120 soluble tablets.
+KUVAN is supplied in bottles with child-resistant closure containing 30 soluble tablets.
 Each bottle contains a small plastic tube of desiccant (silica gel).

 - sapropterin dihydrochloride